Skip to content

 We could get anything repaired those days; cookers and plastic buckets included.
 We could get shoes resoled and sweaters ‘rafooed’.
 We could hear the cries of various vendors pleading with us to buy aloo and pyaaz or, exchange old clothes for steel utensils.
 Moms could haggle with the raddi wala over the exchange price of newspapers, bottles and corrugated metal appliances.
 All gone now.

-Burning summers would see us happily gulp down, ‘ice golas’ or ‘goli soda’ (that marvel of a marble in a soda bottle) all made from water that came from sources that had never made acquaintance with Sediment Filters/RO/UV/UF.
+Life in India in the 70s and 80s also saw us happily gulp down ‘ice golas’ or ‘goli soda’ (that marvel of a marble in a soda bottle) all made from water that came from sources that had never made acquaintance with Sediment Filters/RO/UV/UF.
 We paid for those delights with 20, 10 and 5 paise coins (yes they existed and sometimes two and one paise coins were useful too).
 The monsoons would see our parents, if moneyed, bring out the powdered and stored ‘Duckback’ attire.
 The less fortunate would get a slightly different ‘Dackbuck’ (or some such), in plastic that would develop cracks/tears after being worn twice.
 Winters would see us don colourful but itchy sweaters knitted by our moms along with the hated ‘monkeycaps’.
 The rich used Camay, not so rich Lux and the middle class consoled themselves by philosophising ‘Lifebuoy hai jahan, tandurusti hai wahan’.
 For a further dose of middle class peculiarities, please ready my post Aah Parents!

 The rich those days favoured that green bottle of ‘imported’ Vat 69 or that bottle with the dancing lady – Dimple whiskey.
 The rich also had VCRs costing about Rs 40,000/- before the VCDs/DVDs put them in cold storage.
 They holidayed abroad and brought phoren goodies for their relatives.
 They owned Ambassadors, Fiats or Standard cars.
 Ambassadors/Fiats can still be seen in some caught-in-a-time-warp quaint corners of India such as Calcutta (Kolkata) or as the fast vanishing taxis in Mumbai.
 The Ambassadors, dating back I think to the Bronze age, were ideal for India; enterprising Indians could fit 7-8 adults inside one.
 It was the only car that would rattle along even as a few pieces of machinery, (or even a wheel), fell off.